Place a regular deck of playing cards (face-down) in front of you.

 Resilience & Emotional Intelligence

 The randomness of this exercise makes it ideal for exploring issues of what one can and cannot control.
 No group or individual can control (nor predict) the order of the cards, and as such can be easily connected to the competencies of building resilience not to mention emotional intelligence.
-For example, you could integrate Prediction into a conversation about mindsets insofar as managing emotions of frustration and coping strategies.
+For example, you could integrate Prediction into a conversation about mindsets in regards to managing emotions of frustration and coping strategies.

 Consensus Building: Ask the group to come to a consensus on the number they are predicting before turning the card over.
 This takes a lot longer to play (therefore, there is no time limit,) but can help build the suspense of what card is being turned over if the entire group is responsible for the number.